sickozell/SickoCV/README.md

 #### RIGHT-CLICK MENU
 Please refer to sickoPlayer for the right-click menu, in sickoSampler following options are added:
-- Save FULL Sample: saves the entire sample in a wav file.
+- **Save FULL Sample**: saves the entire sample in a wav file
-- Save CUE Region: saves the wav file from Cue Start to Cue End
+- **Save CUE Region**: saves the wav file from Cue Start to Cue End
-- Save LOOP Region: saves the wav file from Loop Start to Loop End
+- **Save LOOP Region**: saves the wav file from Loop Start to Loop End
-- Trim Sample after Save: If this option is enabled, the sample is trimmed and saved in the chosen saving mode, otherwise it will be saved trimmed, but the entire sample remains available in memory
+- **Trim Sample after Save**: If this option is enabled, the sample is trimmed and saved in the chosen saving mode, otherwise it will be saved trimmed, but the entire sample remains available in memory
-- Save Oversampled: If this option is enabled, samples will be saved at sickoSampler working samplerate (2x VCV samplerate).
-This can be useful when samples are recorded at different speeds than normal for further external editing.
+- **Save Oversampled**: If this option is enabled, samples will be saved at sickoSampler working samplerate (2x VCV samplerate).
+This can be useful when samples are recorded at different speeds than normal for further external editing
-- UCE/ULE updates also Start: if UCE and/or ULE button are on, when recording is stopped also Cue Start and/or Loop Start cursors are reset to the recording start position (if recording is reversed it updates Cue/Loop End cursor).
+- **UCE/ULE updates also Start**: if UCE and/or ULE button are on, when recording is stopped also Cue Start and/or Loop Start cursors are reset to the recording start position (if recording is reversed it updates Cue/Loop End cursor)
-- Crossfade while Rec Fading: If overdub is not activated this option crossfades between previous and current recording only during fading in/out recording time, accordingly to the FD knob.
+- **Crossfade while Rec Fading**: If overdub is not activated this option crossfades between previous and current recording only during fading in/out recording time, accordingly to the FD knob
-- Unlimited REC (risky).
+- **Unlimited REC (risky)**.
 The maximum recording memory allocation is set to 200Mb, so the maximum recording time depends on the working sample rate and if the recording is mono or stereo.
 At 48khz Mono the maximum recording time is about 18mins.
-Ticking this option the limit is removed, but there can be a crash risk if recording time exceeds the computer abilities.
+Ticking this option the limit is removed, but there can be a crash risk if recording time exceeds the computer abilities

 [back to top](#table-of-contents)